Charles de Ligne, 2nd Prince of Arenberg: In service of the House of Habsburg

 In August 1581, Alexander Farnese appointed Charles of Arenberg colonel of a regiment of German cavalry.
 He saw action during the Cologne War (1582–1584), notably in the Siege of Godesberg (1583), participated in the sieges of Antwerp (1585) and of Sluis (1587) and joined Farnese's campaign in France (1590).

+In 1582 marriage between him and Sibylle of Julich-Kleve-Berg, aunt of Rudolf II, Holy Roman Emperor and cousin of Philip II of Spain was promoted by Arenbergs mother Marguerite.The marriage never came into fruition because of the class differences between the two houses and the difficult political situation.

 On 27 April 1586, Charles of Arenberg was awarded the Order of the Golden Fleece.
 In the same year, he made his entry in the Collateral Councils that advised the governor-general.
 Philip II appointed him a member of the Council of State and one of the heads of the Council of Finance.
-The following year, he was among the delegation that met with the envoys of Queen Elisabeth I at Bourbourg in 1587, in a feigned attempt to end hostilities between England and Spain.
+The following year, he was among the delegation that met with the envoys of Queen Elizabeth I at Bourbourg in 1587, in a feigned attempt to end hostilities between England and Spain.
 At the accession of the Archdukes Albert and Isabella, Arenberg saw his loyalty to the House of Habsburg rewarded.
 He was maintained as a member of the Council of State (1598) and was appointed a gentleman of the archducal Bedchamber (1599), lieutenant-general and admiral of the Netherlands and president of the Council of Admiralty (1599) and finally grand falconer of the Netherlands (1600).